Wood Slice Jack-o-Lantern Coasters

-Use sturdy glue (this is black e-6000) to attach your stems to the coasters.
-If you didn’t mark where you stems go you’re now wishing you listened to me a few steps upward!
+Use sturdy glue (this is a black e-6000) to attach your stems to the coasters.
+If you didn’t mark where your stems go you’re now wishing you listened to me a few steps upward!
 Allow the glue time to cure, overnight is best.

 Draw on your favorite jack faces.

 And paint them in.
 An oil based paint marker would be so much easier to use than a brush and regular craft acrylic, FYI.